Skip to main content

 Common uses for modules include:

 As modules are a type of app, they support many of the same features.
-You can import or export modules using JSON, set permissions to restrict access, and manage releases and versions.
+You can import or export modules using JSON, set permissions to restrict access, and create new releases.

-Keep in mind the following considerations when working with modules:
+Keep the following best practices in mind when working with modules:

 Build a module